DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 <br />

-**A quirky space-bear roguelite where you influence player-enemy upgrades, loot collected, and what persists after death.**
+**A quirky space-bear roguelite where you influence player-enemy upgrades, loot weapons, and influence what persists after death.**

 <br />